summitllc/git_school/readme.md

 ### Updating your Working Branch with Origin Master

+At this point, let's imagine that you've been doing development on your working branch for a while now.
+For demonstration's sake, let's say a week.
+If it branched off from `master` a week ago, your teammates may have been adding features to the master branch during that week, none of which you have in your branch.
+You want to periodically merge their changes into your working branch to check for conflicts resulting in either errors or adverse effects in the project.

+Let's simulate your teammates making changes to master by checking out a branch, making a change, and merging it to master:

+- [ ] Checkout a new branch: `git checkout -b teammate_branch`
+- [ ] Make a change in the project.
+For example, I will add a file:
+      `sandbox/teammate_file.R`
+- [ ] Check status, add, commit, and push.
+If any of these steps don't make sense yet, don't worry, we will describe them in more detail later.

 ### Pushing Your Working Branch to Origin

 ### Merging Your Working Branch into Remote Origin